 Injection effectively bypasses the protection provided by intact skin and provides direct access to the bloodstream, and thus, to internal organ systems.
 Injection may occur through mishaps with needles, wires, when handling biting animals, or through accidents with broken glass or other sharp objects that have been contaminated.

-- Caution should be taken when working with and around sharp objects
+- Using caution when working with and around sharp objects

-- In the event of an accidental injection, wash the affected area with soap and water and seek medical attention
+- In the event of an accidental injection, wash the affected area with soap and water for 15 minutes, and seek medical attention

 Toxic Effects of Chemical Exposure